daimpi/SocNetABM/README.md

 If the `exit-condition` reporter is evaluated the variable will be set to `true` in case the the exit-condition is met, `false` otherwise.
 Positive evaluation of the exit-condition marks the end of a run.

+#### g-myscientists

+* format: list
+* example: [3 7]

+Reflects how many scientist are currently researching each theory: the first entry in the list is for theory one the 2nd entry for theory two.

+#### g-research-time

+* format: list
+* example: [350 129]

+Records how much each theory has been researched over the course of the run: each round each researcher who pulls from the slot machine for a given theory increases the counter for this theory by one.
+The first entry in the list is for theory one the 2nd entry for theory two.

 ### Turtles-own